dev-tty0/Piforce-Web/README.md

 Now supports a time hack so you don't need to use a zero pic chip and multiple dimm support

+NOTE - this project evolved into the WiPi Netbooter project, please see that repository for the latest code release

 # -------------------------

 Piforce-Web is a raspberry pi image which creates a wireless access point and creates a web-page containing images and links to the naomi games which you own, and allows you to netboot these games from your phone, laptop or tablet.